ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-12. Statistical significance.
+Q. Statistical significance.
 1. How do you assess the statistical significance of a pattern whether it is a meaningful pattern or just by chance?
 1. What’s the distribution of p-values?
 1. Recently, a lot of scientists started a war against statistical significance.
 What do we need to keep in mind when using p-value and statistical significance?

 <details><summary><b>Answer</b></summary>